 The guarantees of your policy are those benefits we promise to pay regardless of how the participating fund performs.
-It can be in the form of the death benefit, the cash value and / or other benefits.
+It can be in the form of the various critical illness benefits, the cash value and / or other benefits.
 You can refer to the product brochure and your policy contract for more details.